Learning the structure of any Hamiltonian from minimal assumptions: Introduction

 \begin{theorem}[Structure learning without time reversal] There exists a quantum algorithm that solves \cref{prob:1} under the discrete control access model alone.
 The algorithm queries $e^{-\i H t}$ for a total evolution time of $\ttotal = \Ot(\|H\|^3/\epsilon^4)$, requires a time resolution of $t \geq \tmin = \Omegat(\epsilon^4/\|H\|^5)$, runs $\Nexp = \Ot(\|H\|^4/\epsilon^4)$ experiments, and uses $\poly(n, m, 1/\epsilon)$ quantum and classical computation.
 The discrete control operations act on an ancillary computational register of $\nanc = n + \O(\log\log(\|H\|/\epsilon))$ qubits. \end{theorem}

-Above, we have phrased the complexity in terms of $\|H\|$, mirroring the statements of related results in the literature~\cite{caro2024learning,castaneda2023hamiltonian}.
-Without knowledge of $\|H\|$, we simply apply the bound $\|H\| \leq m$ (which holds due to our normalization convention $\|\lambda\|_\infty \leq 1$).
+Above, we have phrased the complexity in terms of the operator norm $\|H\|$, mirroring related results in the literature~\cite{caro2024learning,castaneda2023hamiltonian}.
+Without knowledge of $\|H\|$, we may simply apply the bound $\|H\| \leq m$ instead (which holds due to our normalization convention $\|\lambda\|_\infty \leq 1$).
 We remark that it is not possible to make the reverse replacement in \cref{thm:tr_learning} with our current analysis.

 The proof of \cref{thm:tf_learning} can in fact be strengthened to almost recover the conventional $1/\epsilon^2$ scaling in the precision.
 Although a strict asymptotic improvement in every metric, the resulting algorithm becomes ``galactic'':~for example, to get a scaling of $1/\epsilon^{2.01}$, constants on the order of $10^{60}$ appear.\footnote{On the other hand, smaller speedups feature more reasonable constants.
 For instance, achieving $\ttotal = \Ot(\|H\|^2/\epsilon^3)$ only incurs a factor of $4$ relative to the hidden constants of \cref{thm:tf_learning}.} We therefore treat this result as a curious observation, and we will defer any further discussion and analysis to \cref{sec:galactic_algorithm}.